opnfv/opnfvdocs/docs/release/overview.rst

 Community labs are hosted by OPNFV member companies on a voluntary basis.
 The Linux Foundation also hosts an OPNFV lab that provides centralized CI and other production resources which are linked to community labs.

+The Lab-as-a-service (LaaS) offering provides developers to readily access NFV infrastructure on demand.
-Future lab capabilities will include the ability easily automate deploy and test of any OPNFV install scenario in any lab environment as well as on a nested "lab as a service" virtual infrastructure.
+Ongoing lab capabilities will include the ability easily automate deploy and test of any OPNFV install scenario in any lab environment using a concept called “Dynamic CI”.

 OPNFV Software Platform Architecture
 ====================================